-Today we will continue the theme of studying cuts in graphs.
-In particular we will be studying a very interesting problem called the max flow problem.
-Before we get to the algorithm and math, let us recite the interesting history behind max flow!
+Today we will study a very interesting problem called the max flow problem.
+Before we get to the algorithm and math, we briefly discuss the interesting history behind max flow!
 During the Cold War, the US Air Force at that time was very interested in the Soviet train networks.
 In reports that were declassified in 1999, it was revealed that the Air Force collected enough information about the train network that they were able to determine how resources were shipped from the Soviet Union to Europe.
 The Air Force was very interested in determining how much resources can be transported from the Soviet Union to Europe, and what needed to be done to destroy this movement of resources.
 What this translates to is the min cut problem, i.e., cutting the minimum number of train tracks so that nothing goes to Europe.
 Here, cutting an edge meant dropping a bomb.
 Nowadays, however, there are much more peaceful applications of this problem, for instance, understanding the flow of information through the Internet.